awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-wlm-routing-queries-to-queues.md

    The queue that this query ran in is queue 2, the `admin` user queue\.
 Anytime you run queries logged in as this user, they run in queue 2 unless you specify a different query group to use\.
 The chosen queue depends on the queue assignment rules\.
 For more information, see [WLM queue assignment rules](cm-c-wlm-queue-assignment-rules.md)\.

-1. Now run the following query from psql window 2\.
+1. Now run the following query from RSQL window 2\.

    ```
    set query_group to test;
    select avg(l.priceperticket*s.qtysold) from listing l, sales s where l.listid <40000;
    ```

-1. In psql window 1, run the following query to see the query queue that the queries are routed to\.
+1. In RSQL window 1, run the following query to see the query queue that the queries are routed to\.

    ```
    select * from wlm_queue_state_vw;